-4. Proceedings may not be taken by the requested Party, unless the alleged offense would be an offense if committed in its territory and if, under these circumstances, the offender would also be liable to sanctions under its own law.
+4. Proceedings may not be taken by the requested Party, unless the alleged offense would be an offense if committed in its territory and if, under these circumstances, the offender would also be liable to sanctions under its domestic laws and regulations.

-5. The requested Party shall promptly communicate its decision to the requesting Party and inform it of any procedural acts performed or measures taken.
+5. The requested Party shall promptly communicate its decision to the requesting Party and shall inform it of any procedural acts performed or measures taken.